Reading Time: 2 minutes

 So, let’s back up the words with some facts.
 Below is the customer growth chart for Bournemouth.
 Since Josh has started, he has won 231 new customers.
 That is 46.2 new customers every month & growth through organic growth and word of mouth is now gaining momentum.
 In terms of marketing spend, each one of these “organic” customers is FREE.

 Just to show you that it is not a fluke, below is Canterbury’s growth chart.
 Alan’s business plan target was to win 40 new customers a month; he is achieving 42.3.
 Where there is marketing spend, there is growth in customer numbers.
 They just need to know we are here!

 And to the people that really matter, our customers.
 Below are two screen shots of recent customer reviews:

 Now Jane & Caroline raise another excellent point.
 Once a customer has experienced My Window Cleaner, as an all-round service, they don’t want to go anywhere else.
 As you may tell by now, we love our facts and data.
 The current lifetime value of a My Window Cleaner customer is £1,700.

 So, if you take Alan’s business as an example, after 8 months he has won 339 new customers.
 With a lifetime value of £1,700, that is already a £576,300 lifetime turnover built for him and his family to enjoy.
 Alan is achieving a consistent £1,000 per week turnover & we are now helping him to take on staff and grow his business further.

 We take the view that competition is great; it means that there is a market & business opportunity.
 There is a place for a one-man band business, but that’s not us, nor our franchise partners.

 There is a much larger market available for a business owner with the right drive and mind-set, to grow a stable and very profitable business.
 With the MWC software, brand, great marketing materials, training and ongoing support, we are jointly a formidable proposition.

-Still worried about the competition?Visit Franchise Profile →
+Still worried about the competition?Contact Franchise →